awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 After download, transfer the downloaded files to the computer or computers where you plan to run the script\.

-## Step 4: Validate the Integrity and Cryptographic Signature of the Script File<a name="validate-hyperv-script"></a>
+## Step 4: Validate the integrity and cryptographic signature of the script file<a name="validate-hyperv-script"></a>

 Before running the script, we recommend that you validate its integrity and signature\.
 These procedures assume that you have downloaded the script and the hash files, that they are installed on the desktop of the computer where you plan to run the script, and that you are signed in as the administrator\.
 You may need to modify the procedures to match your setup\.